 Most museums in Indonesia use discriminatory pricing.

 Sometimes it’s quite extreme and the price for a foreigner is 100 times that of a local.
-For example, the popular Borobodur Temple costs 25 USD for foreigners (and there are plans to make it 100 USD) and less than 1 euro for locals.
+For example, the popular Borobodur Temple costs 25 USD for foreigners (and there are plans to make it 100 USD) and less than 1 USD for locals.

 I’ve been to both Borobodur and Prambanan (same pricing policy) so I opted not to go this time.